go-vela/community/proposals/2019/08-13_stages.md

 Provide your description here.
 -->

-This feature will enable the ability to execute multiple tasks, in parallel, for customers.
+This feature will enable the ability to execute multiple tasks, concurrently, for users.

-By having some type of YAML attribute that can be provided in a pipeline, this will enable customers to utilize functionality that already exists in other CI solutions.
+By having some type of YAML attribute that can be provided in a pipeline, this will enable users to utilize functionality that already exists in other CI solutions.

-It will also give customers the flexibility to improve their build performance and throughput by running any and all tasks in parallel that can support it.
+It will also give users the flexibility to improve their build performance and throughput by running any and all tasks concurrently that can support it.

 **Please briefly answer the following questions:**